 Sister Bay Bowl – Sister Bay

-Not too far down the road from Al Johnson’s is another Door County classic: the Sister Bay Bowl.
+Another Door County classic is not too far down the road from Al Johnson’s: the Sister Bay Bowl.

 Bowling is a Wisconsin favorite, probably because it’s a great sport to play in winter!
 Sister Bay Bowl is also a traditional Wisconsin Supper Club.
 Make sure to order some cheese curds and an Old Fashioned.
 You will have to milk a cow if you want a more Wisconsin experience than Sister Bay Bowl.